mariusandra/pigeon-maps/README.md

 - Arbitrary overlays (markers, etc)
 - Move the map by dragging
 - Zooming with the scroll wheel
+- Smooth / fractional zooming

 Missing:

 - Move the map on mobile
 - Zoom in and out on mobile
-- Smooth scrolling
-- Zoom without flickering
+- Zoom without flickering (keep old tiles until new ones load)
 - Map attributions

 ## Code